wix/Detox/docs/Guide.Migration.md

 The deprecation of `"specs"` (in `package.json`) introduced in 12.1.0 is **no longer relevant**.
-It is valid now, like it was before, but from now on the semantics has been slightly changed - it acts like a fallback for the default root for your Detox e2e specs, in cases when you don't specify it explicitly, e.g.:
+It is valid now, like it was before, but from now on the semantics has been slightly changed - it acts as a fallback for the default root for your Detox e2e specs, in cases when you don't specify it explicitly, e.g.:

 ```sh